reebalazs/bottlecap/sl/livesearch/spec.rst

 - If there is a network or server error, explain that to the user and provide a way to see what is wrong.

-- Profile-formatted results will have a mini-picture, the persons first and last name on one row with phone information floated right, and their org/office/phone information on the next row.

 - Make sure international characters still work.

 - Grayed-out, italics prompt in the box (HTML5-like) which disappears